madebymozart/maze-generator/README.md

-# TMXMazeGenerator
+# TIledMazeGenerator
 A maze generator for Tiles Map Editor (http://www.mapeditor.org/)

 ## Description
-TMXMazeGenerator is a C++ executable program that create randomly generated maze for the Tile Map Editor.
+TIledMazeGenerator is a C++ executable program that create randomly generated, perfect maze for the Tile Map Editor.
+A perfect maze is descripted as one without any loops or closed circuits, and without any inaccessible areas.
+Also called a simply-connected Maze.
+From each point, there is exactly one path to any other point.
+The Maze has exactly one solution

 ## Features
  * Gapless Generation (No Clustered Mazes)